tedrand/tr-deno/README.md

 # Personal Website: Theodore Rand

-This is a personal website written in the new language, Deno, that serves AMP pages and also hosts some of my professional content.
+This is a personal website written in Deno that serves AMP pages and also hosts some of my professional content.

 # Getting Started